nikkibudeanu/tictactoegame/README.md

 ### User stories:

 As a user, I want to:
-* select the type of game: vs computer or vs second player.
+* Select the type of game: vs computer or vs second player.
-* have access to how to play instructions
+* Have access to how to play instructions.
-* view my score
+* View my score .
-* easily navigate throughout the menu
+* Easily navigate throughout the menu.
-* be able to quit the game
+* Be able to quit the game.
-* input a username
+* Input a username.

 <span id="project-goals"></span>